tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 #### Responsible Party

 The Responsible Party header value is a 7-digit code that identifies which party will receive and respond to all risk mitigation notifications initiated by PACT.
-If the data submitter also receives and responds to all risk mitigation measures, then the Responsible Party header <span class="mark">can be removed</span>.
+If the data submitter also receives and responds to all risk mitigation measures, then the Responsible Party header can be removed.
 This is true for many air carriers and freight forwarders who handle RFI/RFS/DNLs themselves.

 For data aggregators and any other parties that submit data to PACT on behalf of an air carrier but do not manage risk mitigation measures, the Responsible Party code must indicate the party that is responsible.